Every winter my local river floods, but usually after Duck season has finished. As soon as it floods all the flooded margins fill up with ducks.

 I’ve never been very good at calling ducks, partly through a lack of confidence, partly because I don’t do enough duck shooting to get any better and partly because I am tone deaf and have no sense of time.
 I can call Parries without too much trouble, mainly because they seem to react to anything and come in for a look.
 Mallards I have always struggled with.

-One day out pheasant shooting with a mate when we were both wearing blaze vests a lone mallard flew over us.
+One day out pheasant shooting with a mate when we were both out in the open and I was wearing blaze vest.
+A lone mallard flew over us.
 My mate mouth called him, and kept mouth calling him while I started watching Bruce who looked like he was after a rooster.
 All of a sudden there was a bang and a splash and Bruce was off to retrieve the drake.

 That made me think that maybe ducks weren’t always that smart and even an average mouth call might work on some ducks.
 So it proved.